turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 import React, { useState } from 'react';
 import { Box, Flex, Modal, Button, Text, Card, Radio, Field, Loader} from "rimble-ui";

-//Data like election and candidate details will be passed in the props by Active.js (parent) function VoteModal(props) {
+// Data like election and candidate details will be passed in the props by Active.js (parent) function VoteModal(props) {
-    //These are React Hooks and are used only for UX like opening and closing of Voting Modal and loaders const [isOpen, setIsOpen] = useState(false);
+    // These are React Hooks and are used only for UX like opening and closing of Voting Modal and loaders const [isOpen, setIsOpen] = useState(false);
     const [loading, isLoading] = useState(false);

-    //This Hook will be used to maintain the selected candidate ID by a voter const [cid, changeCid] = useState(0);
+    // This Hook will be used to maintain the selected candidate ID by a voter const [cid, changeCid] = useState(0);

     const closeModal = e => {